 Helps children who have motor difficulty with chewing and swallowing.

-The use of small muscles for precision tasks such as writing, eating, zipping a zipper, doing puzzles.
+The use of small muscles for precision tasks such as writing, eating, zipping a zipper and doing puzzles.

-The process of determining why a child engages in behaviors that impeded learning.
+The process of determining why a child engages in behaviors that impede learning.
 It identifies the problem behavior, facts that contribute to the behavior and under which conditions the behavior occurs.

-The use of large muscles or activities requiring strength and balance, such as walking, running and jumping.
+The use of large muscles for activities requiring strength and balance, such as walking, running and jumping.